 - Add all the water and stir.

 Although I’ve heard compelling arguments that #1 is better, I have done it both ways and can not tell a difference.
-The important thing about this step is to make sure all the ground coffee makes contact with water.
+The important thing about this step is to ensure all the ground coffee is in contact with water.
 Try it both ways for yourself.

-Because I use a more snug fit, I fill the water up to halfway between the #1 and #2 circle.
+Because I use a more snug fit, I fill the water halfway between the #1 and #2 circle.

 #5 Secure the Filter Cap on the AeroPress